taoshenyu0342/taoshenyu0342/README.md

 **Master of Science in Electrical and Computer Engineering**
 *May 2023 - May 2025*
 - GPA: 3.89/4.0
-- Relevant Courses: Advanced Cloud Computing, Distributed Systems, Java Application and Data Structure
+- Relevant Courses: Advanced Cloud Computing, Distributed Systems, Database Systems

 ### Rensselaer Polytechnic Institute, Troy, NY
 **Bachelor of Science in Electrical Engineering**
 *Sep 2019 - May 2023*
 - GPA: 3.87/4.0
-- Relevant Courses: Data Structure and Algorithm, Computer Components and Operations, Principles of Software
+- Relevant Courses: Data Structures and Algorithm, Computer Components and Operations, Principles of Software

 ---